CBD oil could soon become harder to access in Indiana.

 One of the most remarkable discoveries is that CBD seems to help some people with epilepsy, even if their epilepsy has proven difficult to treat in other ways.
 Like a growing number of states, the Indiana General Assembly passed a law in April intended to make it easier for epilepsy sufferers to access CBD.

 But, after the law passed, state excise police began raiding dozens of grocery stores and shops in the state, confiscating some 3,000 products according to an investigation published in September by the Indianapolis Star.
-Legislators, store owners and CBD users all objected to this seemingly unintended consequence of the new law, and the police stopped their raids.
+Public outcry halted police raids as legislators, store owners, and CBD users opposed unintended consequences of new law.
 CBD products returned to Indiana stores.
 But, the attorney general also promised to weigh in, which brings us to his new, controversial statement.

 For decades, industrial hemp was completely illegal in the United States, just like all forms of the cannabis plant.
 Then, in 2014, Obama signed a Farm Bill which legalized industrial hemp for research purposes, allowing each state to set the rules for hemp research within their borders.
 Follow up legislation banned the federal government from wasting resources prosecuting anyone participating in this program.